Manischewitz: Wine

 Because the sweet Manischewitz variety of wine is so well known in the U.S., the existence of a thriving kosher wine industry that is anchored by vineyards in France and Israel, along with a growing U.S. industry, is often a surprise to Americans who are unaccustomed to taking kosher wine seriously.

 Advertising

 The company has used the slogan "Man-O-Manischewitz What a Wine!" for advertising.
-The company and this advertising campaign are fictionally represented in season five of Mad Men as a new account.
+The company and the advertising campaign are fictionally represented in season five of Mad Men as a new account.